TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/TroubleShooting/Typo3Specific/Index.rst

 """""""""""""""""""""""""""""""""""""""

-.. _changing-absolute-paths-to-typo3:
+.. _changing-the-absolute-path-to-typo3:

 Changing the absolute path to TYPO3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you change the path of the TYPO3 installation, you might get a lot
 of errors like "Failed opening ..." or "Unable to access ...".
 The
-problem is that absolute file paths are hard coded inside the cached
+problem is that absolute file paths are hard-coded inside the cached
 files.

-Fix: Manually remove the temp\_CACHED\_\*.php files via FTP or via the
+Fix: Manually remove the temporary ext\_localconf\_*.php and
-file system.
-Then hit the page again.
+ext\_tables\_*.php files via FTP or via the file system.
+Then hit the
+page again.

 .. _changing-image-processing-settings: